Percy Nation Memorial

 Extent of List Entry

-Extent includes part of the land described as Lot 1 DP 71514 (CT WN39D/463; NZ Gazette 1999 p.849), Wellington Land District, and the structure known as Percy Nation Memorial thereon.
+Extent includes part of the land described as Lot 1 DP 71514 (RT WN39D/463; NZ Gazette 1999 p.849), Wellington Land District, and the structure known as Percy Nation Memorial thereon.

 The Percy Nation Memorial in Shannon commemorates the South African War service of Percy Nation (1881–1902) and acknowledges his family’s historic importance in the area.
 This 1902 marble monument has social significance because it was a focal point for community pride in New Zealand’s contribution to the war effort and grief and for those who never returned.
 Continued community esteem has been expressed through remembrance ceremonies and restoration projects.